For journalists and other media content producers

 Because she was autistic, she struggled with the social side of the workplace, so they provided her with a buddy.

-We say communicates without speaking, or speaks few or no words over the term non-verbal.
+We say that someone communicates without speaking, instead of using the term non-verbal.

-Negative language like suffering from or paralysed by autism can be misleading.
-In many cases, it is a navigating a world designed for non-autistic people or co-occurring conditions that causes distress.
+Negative language like suffering from or being paralysed by autism can be misleading.
+In many cases, autistic people do not find being autistic a problem itself, but they face huge challenges navigating a world designed for non-autistic people.
 It may be more appropriate to say struggling with anxiety related to autism, for example, rather than struggling with autism.

 Talk about autistic people's strengths, interests and personalities.
 Think of a person as a whole, and don’t just focus on challenges.

-Avoid abstract language, sarcasm or metaphors because some autistic people can take things literally.
+Avoid abstract language, sarcasm or metaphors.
+Some autistic people take things literally.

 Interview tips from autistic people

-- Do mean what you say and keep your promises.
+• Do mean what you say and keep your promises.
 Don’t say you’ll call in five minutes if you mean fifteen.
-If you say an interview is definitely happening, don’t cancel it last minute.
+If you say an interview is definitely happening, don’t cancel it at the last minute.